10m+

 The exact cost of your conversion will depend on a whole range of factors, such as:

-There are other details that could significantly alter the cost of your conversion.
+Other details could significantly alter the cost of your conversion.

 If you need to raise the roofline or lower the ceiling below, this kind of structural work can be expensive.